-Before visiting Amsterdam’s most fascinating area it might be a good idea to get acquainted with the most important Red Light District laws.
-We’ve made an useful list with the 10 most important local laws.
+Before visiting the most fascinating area in the world it might be a good idea to get acquainted with the most important Amsterdam Red Light District laws.
+You don’t want to accidentally break the rules, do you?
+Discover this useful list with 13 laws in Amsterdam Red Light District.DOWNLOAD AMSTERDAM APP

 In some areas in Amsterdam a public ban on alcohol is enforced.
 The Red Light District is one of those areas.
-It is therefor forbidden to drink alcohol in the public spaces (on the street, in the park) and it’s forbidden to have bottles or cans of alcoholic drinks on you.
+It is therefor forbidden to drink alcohol in the public spaces (on the streets) and it’s forbidden to have bottles or cans of alcoholic drinks on you.
 A fine of € 95,- is imposed on violations of the alcohol ban.
 The local police and municipality enforcers uphold the ban.

 Street signs with red circles indicate that something is not allowed in the Netherlands.
 The sign in the picture above means that it is not allowed to drink alcohol on the streets in this area; the Red Light District.